CD receivers shopping guide

 What fits your car?

-The first thing to do is make sure you choose a stereo that fits perfectly in your dash.
+Step one is making sure you choose a stereo that fits perfectly in your dash.
 That part's easy — use our vehicle selector tool.
-Enter your vehicle information, and we will filter out the options that don't fit in your car.
+Enter your vehicle information, and we'll filter out the options that don't fit in your vehicle.
 Plus, we'll let you know about the installation kits, instructions, and special adapters you might need.

 How do you listen to your music?